 For example, many of the meals and sandwiches that you’ll find at fast-food restaurants use the cheapest ingredients possible to keep their costs down.
 This means that your meat is probably cooked in canola or soybean oil instead of a high-quality coconut oil or olive oil.
 You might be lucky enough to find a dish that is cooked in butter, but it won’t be from ghee or grass-fed cows.

 Additionally, many of the meats you’ll find at fast food restaurants are not pasture-raised, organic, or antibiotic and hormone free.
-This means you’ll be ingesting a ton of toxins every time you eat fast food.
+This means you’ll be ingesting unwanted additives every time you eat fast food.

 Always remember that preparing your keto meals at home with keto-friendly ingredients is much better than getting something low-carb at a fast food restaurant.